-Each Emergency Operations Plan shall be updated yearly and submitted to the Superintendent's Office, and shall reflect the actions required by all involved parties to minimize loss of life and injury to persons and property.
+Each Emergency Operations Plan shall be updated before the start of school each year and submitted to the Superintendent's Office, and shall reflect the actions required by all involved parties to minimize loss of life and injury to persons and property.
+Each Emergency Operations Plan shall be reviewed at the end of the school each year.

-The school principal is responsible for supervising, monitoring, organizing the development and training staff on the school emergency operations plan.
+The school principal is responsible for supervising, monitoring, organizing the development and training staff on the school Emergency Operations Plan.
 K.R.S.
 158.162 requires that this training take place prior to students beginning classes.